scholarslab/praxis/exercises/programming2/index.md

 ## While Loop

-Write a program that implements a while loop to count from 1 to 1000 and print the result to the screen.
+Write a method that implements a while loop to count from 1 to 1000 and print the result to the screen.

 {% highlight ruby %}